Thumbprint cookies on a plate filled with strawberry jam and Nutella Chocolate

 • Homemade lemon curd

-Baked cookies can be stored in an airtight container at room temperature or in the refrigerator for up to 1 week.
-Still, if your cookies are jam-packed with filling (Pun intended ?), then refrigeration is a better option.
+Storing: Baked cookies can be stored in an airtight container at room temperature or in the refrigerator for up to 1 week.
+Still, refrigeration is a better option if your cookies are jam-packed with filling.

-Yes!
-Just place them in an airtight container or a Ziploc bag and freeze them for up to 3 months.
+Freezing: Place them in an airtight container or a freezer bag and freeze them for up to 3 months.
 When ready, thaw out at room temperature and enjoy!

 Thumbprint Cookies Recipe